Please note that this pertains to South African Legislation, the King Requirements, and Best Practice.

 7. Is there a process in place to ensure that the framework remains current at all times.

-As you can see it is of paramount importance that all discrepancies are firstly highlighted, and secondly investigated and then transparently and accurately reported.
+As you can see it is of paramount importance that all discrepancies are firstly highlighted, and secondly investigated, and then transparently and accurately reported.
+Finally, once a discrepancy is highlighted and investigated, and reported, a solution needs to be found to ensure that it cannot and will not happen again going forward.

 Next time we will have a look at specifically what the requirements are around Ethical Leadership & Corporate Citizenship.